The New Era;

 A BIT ABOUT FOOD

-The grassland savannas that spread across Africa supported growing numbers of grazing herbivores.
-Archaeologists have found large herbivore bones dating from 2.5 million years ago with telltale cut marks from crude stone tools.
-Our ancient hominin ancestors weren’t capable hunters yet, but likely scavenged the meat from fallen carcasses.
+Grassland savannas in Africa supported increasing numbers of grazing herbivores, and archaeologists have found large herbivore bones from this period with cut marks from primeval stone tools.
+These ancient hominins may not have been skilled hunters yet, but they likely scavenged meat from the carcasses of fallen animals.

-Some scientists argue that meat is what made us human.
-When humans began adding meat to their diet, there was less of a need for a long digestive tract equipped for processing lots of plant matter.
-Slowly, over hundreds of thousands of years, the human gut shrunk.
-This freed up energy to be spent on the brain, which grew explosively in size.
+Some scientists believe that consuming meat plays a significant role in human evolution.
+When humans started incorporating meat into their diet, there was less need for a sizeable digestive tract capable of processing large amounts of plant matter.
+As a result, the human gut gradually shrank over hundreds of thousands of years, which allowed for the allocation of additional energy toward the brain, rapidly increased in size.

-And after a long time, people in Mesopotamia began to tame animals for meat, milk, and hides.
-The Neolithic Revolution greatly narrowed the diversity of foods available, resulting in a downturn in the quality of human nutrition compared with that obtained previously from foraging.
+Over time, people in Mesopotamia began domesticating animals for meat, milk, and hides.
+The Neolithic Revolution led to a decrease in the variety of available foods and a decline in the nutritional quality of the human diet compared to what was obtained from foraging.